 - Configure your big data connection datasets.

-Connecting to a big data connection requires a name for your connection, and a path to a folder of datasets.
+Connecting to a big data connection requires a name for your connection and a path to a folder of datasets.
 Once you have completed the big data connection name and source folder, click Create connection to establish a connection to the source folder.
 This returns successful and failed datasets.
-Review the datasets to ensure that datasets look as expected and address any issues.
+Review the datasets to ensure that the datasets look as expected and address any issues.
 If the datasets look as expected, click Next.

 When configuring your big data connection, you can complete the following operations on any dataset:

 - Duplicate—Duplicate the reference to a dataset, so you can register it in multiple ways.

 - Edit properties—Modify the time, geometry, fields, file settings, and filters for a dataset.

 - Preview—See a preview of the registered dataset.

 You can access these options by selecting a dataset, clicking one of the buttons, or right-clicking and choosing from the options.
 Editing and previewing are described in more detail below.

 When you create a big data connection, it's important to make sure it's correctly referenced.
 To make sure it's working as expected, use the preview option to see a sample of the data and look at the configured properties to make sure they match your expectations.